allbarkays/DevOps-Projects/17.AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-2/README.md

 }
 ```

 ***Note that***: As we progress during the project, all the variables referrenced in the resources must be declared in the `variables.tf` file and also have their `default` values declared in the `terraform.tfvars` file.
-We should have both files with the contents as shown below:
+We should now have both files with the contents as shown below:

 * ***`variables.tf`***
 ```